5733d9e2be6485d52ffa08870cabdee0/sandbox-ui/README.md

 npm run start:federate
 ```

-This will run a dev server on http://localhost:9006 that will serve a federated module named `smartevents`.
+This will run a dev server on http://localhost:9006 that will serve a federated module named `smart_events`.

 ## OpenAPI TS SDK